flarfnug/chatgpt2text/README.md

 Welcome to the ChatGPT/OpenAI quote generator for streamer.bot!
 This script outputs a text file that streamer.bot can read.

+Now with the actions/command import code included.
+Copy/Paste the code into Import for the associated actions/command.

 To use, simply upload this folder to a PHP-capable web server, and create an action in streamer.bot with the "Network - Fetch URL" sub-action pointed at generate-response.php.